deekshajeeva/portfolio-simple-website/README.md

 ##  How to View

-You can access my portfolio website by visting [link] feel free to explore the content and get in touch.
+You can access my portfolio website by visting [https://deekshajeeva.github.io/portfolio-simple-website/] feel free to explore the content and get in touch.

 ---